YaghoubJalali/Simple-Service-Bus/README.md

 ## Give a Star! ⭐

-If you like or are using this project to learn or using it in your own project, please give it a star.
+If you like or use this project to learn or in your own project, please give it a star.

 Thank you.